 Remove from burner.
 Remove steaks to a plate and rest 3 minutes.

 Place another medium non-stick pan over medium heat.

 Add half the butter (reserve remaining for sauce) and kale to hot pan.
-Stir occasionally until wilted, 2-3 minutes.
+Stir occasionally until kale is wilted, 2-3 minutes.

 Make Sauce and Finish Dish

-Plate dish as pictured on front of card, flipping potatoes, topping steak with sauce.
+Plate dish as pictured on front of card, flipping potatoes and drizzling steak with sauce.
 Bon appétit!